Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Publicly Available Challenges and Datasets

 \subsubsection{Multi-Atlas Labeling Beyond the Cranial Vault (BtCV) - Workshop and Challenge [2015]}

 This workshop is the last of a series of workshops introduced by Landman et al. from Vanderbilt University \cite{BtCV} hosted by MICCAI.
 Their aim in this workshop is to extend multi-atlas segmentation beyond the skull vault to include the cervix and abdomen segmentation.
-Thus, liver among other organs (kidneys, gallbladder, esophagus, stomach, etc.) are segmented.
-The dataset contains many segmentations and registrations, but the number of records that contain liver segmentation is 50 venous phase CE-CT scans, divided into 30 training and 20 testing records found under the \textquotesingle RawData\textquotesingle{} file.
+Thus, the liver, among other organs (kidneys, gallbladder, esophagus, stomach, etc.) is segmented.
+The dataset contains many segmentations and registrations, but the number of liver segmentation records is 50 venous phase CE-CT scans, divided into 30 training and 20 testing records found under the `RawData' file.
 The intra-slice resolution is between 0.54 and 0.98 mm, while the inter-slice distance is between 2.5 to 5 mm.
-In contrast, the number of pixels is 512$\times$512 with the number of slices varying between 85 and 198.
+In contrast, the number of pixels is 512$\times$512, with the number of slices varying between 85 and 198.